bugladen/NadekoBot/docs/guides/Linux Guide.md

 > If you already have NodeJS and pm2 installed on your system, you can skip the *Option 6* for installing pm2 which is a one-time thing.
 Scroll down to see startup instructions.

 There is an automated script built in the Nadeko installer so installation and startup is a breeze.
-You should already have the `linuxAIO.sh` file downloaded from the first step.
-If not, you can download it again:
+You may already have the `linuxAIO.sh` file downloaded from the first step, but you should download it again to keep up to date for potential changes in the installer.
+Download `linuxAIO.sh`:

 `cd ~ && wget -N https://github.com/Kwoth/NadekoBot-BashScript/raw/1.9/linuxAIO.sh`